ratlog/ratlog-spec/readme.md

 And in case you really need the application to log timestamps directly, nothing is stopping you from adding a *field* for it.

-### Why use `[]` and `|` as separators?

-They conflict little with natural language or other popular formats such as JSON or XML/HTML, while at the same time being common enough that you should be able to locate them on your keyboard.

 ### What about [Common Log Format](https://en.wikipedia.org/wiki/Common_Log_Format)?

 There are some standardized logging formats for specific use cases such as [Common Log Format](https://en.wikipedia.org/wiki/Common_Log_Format)  for server logs, which is very useful if you are building an HTTP server.